Rafa Mir

-Rafael Mir Vicente, known as Rafa Mir, (born 18 June 1997) is a Spanish professional footballer who plays as a striker for La Liga club Elche, on loan from Sevilla.
+Rafael "Rafa" Mir Vicente (born 18 June 1997) is a Spanish professional footballer who plays as a forward for Greek Super League club Aris, on loan from La Liga club Sevilla.

-Formed at Valencia where he was primarily a reserve, he also represented Huesca and Sevilla in La Liga.
-Abroad, he played in England's Championship for Wolverhampton Wanderers and Nottingham Forest.
+Starting his career at Valencia, where he was primarily a reserve, Mir also represented Huesca, Sevilla and Elche in La Liga, recording league totals of 162 games and 40 goals.
+He won the Segunda División with Huesca in 2019–20, and the UEFA Europa League with Sevilla in 2022–23.
+Abroad, he played in the EFL Championship for Wolverhampton Wanderers and Nottingham Forest.

 Mir won the 2019 European Championship with the Spain national under-21 football team, and a silver medal with the Olympic team at the 2020 tournament.

 Club career

 Early career

-Born in Murcia, Mir began his career playing futsal with CD Javalí Nuevo.
+Mir was born in Cartagena and raised in Javalí Nuevo, a village belonging to Murcia, also in the Region of Murcia.
+He began his career playing futsal with CD Javalí Nuevo.
 After a 120-goal spell at ElPozo Murcia FS he began playing full football with Ranero CF, scoring 57 and 84 goals in his respective seasons before joining FC Barcelona.

+Mir's 32 goals at La Masia earned him a return to his native region and Real Murcia, where a 45-goal haul led to the attention of Valencia CF.